Table of Contents

 Set up a page to track events across all URLs

-If you want to track how an event performs on both the experiment URL and the redirect URL, you'll create a page that includes both in the URL match conditions.
+If you want to track how an event performs on both the experiment URL and the redirect URL, you will create a page that includes both in the URL match conditions.
 In this article, we will refer to this as the hybrid page.

 - Make sure you do not include this page in the experiment's targeting.